SecZetta/secure-coding-standards/README.md

 Resources:
 - [Security issues solutions in RoR](https://syndicode.com/2017/10/23/security-issues-solutions-in-ror/)

+#### Encryption & Hashing
+- Always use the most up-to-date encryption algorithms for encrypting data.
+Use a salt and IV when possible.
+Currently we require AES-256 at a minimum.
+- When decryption is not required use hashing to protect data.
+Bcrypt, and SHA-256 are the currently required minimums.

 #### Sensitive Data Exposure
 - Avoid storing sensitive data such as credit cards, tax IDs